maufl/quic_toy/howto.markdown

       return result;
     }

+The packet writer is usually created in the QuicClient and QuicServer.
+It is then passed to and used by the QuicConnection to write QUIC packets to the network socket.

 ### Epoll server
 To asynchroniously handle the network connection, epoll can be used.
-An implementation of an epoll server is already present in the chromium source code.
+An implementation of an epoll server is already present in the chromium source code in the net/tools/quic folder.
+This example contains a copy of this epoll server.

 ## Sub classes
 For each the server and the client, you need at least to subclass the QuicSession class and likely the QuicDataStream class.

 ### Session sub classes
-All QuicSession sub classes have to implement:
+All QuicSession sub classes have to implement the following methods as they are purely virtual in the base class.
 * *GetCryptoStream*

+    Returns the reserved crypto stream.
+This stream has to be created in your class.
 * *CreateIncomingDataStream*

+    As explained in the QUIC server application section, this method will be called when a new stream should be created because the peer opened a new stream.
+    If you don't want incoming streams to be created, you can just return nullptr.
 * *CreateOutgoingDataStream*

+    Same as CreateIncominDataStream but for streams you open yourself (and not the peer).
+    Beware that if you create an instance of a stream you have to call the ActivateStream method of the session with the stream or else the stream will never receive any packets!

-The last to methods are called when a new QuicDataStream (sub) class must be created.
+The last two methods are called when a new QuicDataStream (sub) class must be created.
 By implementing these methods the session can be made to use a custom QuicDataStream sub class.
+You can look at the QUIC server application section for an example.

 The client session class inherits from QuicClientBaseSession.
 It has to additionally implement *OnProofValid* and *OnProofVerifyDetailsAvailable* as they are purely virtual in the base class.